-'Radical' COVID Testing Plan Could Offer A 'Return To Normal,' Journalist Says
+'Radical' Coronavirus Testing Plan Could Offer A 'Return To Normal,' Journalist Says

 On how massive widespread testing makes up for the lower accuracy of the test

 To be clear, the kind of test that we're talking about wouldn't have the accuracy of the [PCR] tests that have largely been employed, but it would catch a bunch of people who were asymptomatic.
 It would catch a bunch of people who were pre-symptomatic, and it would stop a lot of transmission chains that otherwise would have gotten going.
 And that's really the promise of this kind of testing regime.
-You test a lot and actually testing frequently helps make up for some of the lower sensitivity of the test and because many people would be testing themselves, you'd gain the advantage of widespread testing covering large chunks of the population — rather than fairly narrow testing, capturing just a tiny slice of the possible number of infected people each day. ...
+You test a lot, and actually testing frequently helps make up for some of the lower sensitivity of the test, and because many people would be testing themselves, you'd gain the advantage of widespread testing covering large chunks of the population — rather than fairly narrow testing, capturing just a tiny slice of the possible number of infected people each day. ...

 It requires volume.
 We've got to out-volume the virus.